End-to-End Probabilistic Framework for Learning with Hard Constraints: Introduction

-The aforementioned hard-constrained models typically generate point estimates, which makes it challenging for them to handle uncertainty.
-This is particularly problematic in operational or physical domains where uncertainty quantification (UQ) is critical and/or where probabilistic forecasts are needed.
+The aforementioned hard-constrained models typically provide point estimates without uncertainty quantification (UQ), limiting their use cases in operational and physical domains requiring probabilistic forecasts.
 Generating output distribution statistics under hard constraints is often computationally expensive or yields only approximate solutions~\citep{robert1999monte,szechtman2001constrained, girolami2011riemann}.
 There have been domain-specific works in hierarchical probabilistic time series forecasting, which enforce coherency constraints using end-to-end deep learning models \citep{olivares2024clover, rangapuramEndend2021}.
 However, these works either apply only to linear constraints, or they require a computationally expensive sampling procedure in training.
-Similar approaches have been proposed for computing probabilistic solutions to partial differential equations (PDEs) that satisfy constraints \citep{hansenLearning2023, mouliUsing2024, cheng2024, gao2023prediff}.
+Similar approaches have been proposed for computing probabilistic solutions to partial differential equations (PDEs) that satisfy constraints \citep{hansenLearning2023, mouliUsing2024, cheng2024, gao2023prediff, utkarsh2025physics}.
 In these works, however, the constraints are only applied as a post-processing step, and they do not lead to an end-to-end solution (of interest in the common situation that one wants to incorporate a hard-constrained model within a larger model, and then optimize the larger model) that optimizes the evaluation accuracy.
 In both the forecasting and PDE application domains, none of this prior UQ work can handle complex nonlinear (hard) constraints.

-In this work, we propose a novel probabilistic framework, \ourmethod{}, that can integrate a broad class of hard constraints in an end-to-end fashion, in a way that gracefully incorporates UQ and nonlinear constraints.
+In this work, we propose a novel probabilistic framework, \ourmethod{}, that integrates a broad class of hard constraints (including non-linear constraints) in an end-to-end fashion, while incorporating UQ.
 By leveraging key results from statistics and optimization in a novel way, we predict both the mean and covariance of the output data, moving beyond point estimate predictions. \ourmethod{} enforces nonlinear constraints with an efficient sampling-free method to generate distribution statistics.
-Among other things, our probabilistic approach enables the effective handling of exogenous spikes and jumps (or other discontinuities) by leveraging data heteroscedasticity, which enhances the model’s robustness and flexibility under varying data~conditions.
+Our probabilistic approach enables the effective handling of exogenous spikes and jumps (or other discontinuities) by leveraging data heteroscedasticity, enhancing the model’s robustness and flexibility under varying data~conditions.

 We summarize our key contributions as follows.